wc1c/wc1c/readme.txt

 of 1C and sites created on WordPress with the WooCommerce plugin.

 = Bug report =
-Send reports in any form to your email address bugs@wc1c.info The support forum is also monitored for bugs, and there is a ticket system on the official plugin website.
+Send reports in any form to special email address bugs@wc1c.info The support forum is also monitored for bugs, and there is a ticket system on the official plugin website.

 = Plugin updates =